kantega/kson/readme.md

 A little nicer.
 Observe that only typed information changes between the calls to the FieldEncoder.
-The compiler will tell us if we miss out mark.
+The compiler will tell us if we miss our mark.
 But we need to be able to convert objects with fieldcount ≠ 3, so we will have to manually craft conversions from P2 up to P8 (the highets tuple in fj).

 The function of arity 8 looks like this: